ithevbro/events-app/README.md

 # Events App

-This repository contains the code for the Events App.
+This repository contains the code for the Events App Client.

 ## How to Run